 Tord Glad Nordahl presenting Proactivity in BizTalk

-The last session before the Q&A had as protagonist Tord Glad Nordahl that captured the audience with his mastery and excellent advice from and to, BizTalk administrators.
+The last session before the Q&A had as a protagonist Tord Glad Nordahl, who captured the audience with his mastery and excellent advice for BizTalk administrators.
 This presentation addressed some of the most important aspects to be aware of in order for the enterprise to maintain a stable BizTalk environment.

 All together now: Discussion and response to voted topics (unconference style)